OSINTI4L/Paper-Pusher/README.md

 # Paper-Pusher
 **A Bash script for sending spam to WiFi connected printers over LAN.**
 ---
-Paper-Pusher uses `Nmap` to scan the LAN subnet and find paper printers with port 9100 open and sends spam (in an infinite loop) to be printed via RAW printing with Netcat.
+Paper-Pusher uses `Nmap` to scan the LAN subnet and find paper printers with port 9100 open and sends spam (in an infinite loop) to be printed via RAW printing with `Netcat`.
 You can enter text to be printed or leave blank to dispense blank paper only.
 The script assumes that the subnet netmask is: `255.255.255.0`.

 **Dependencies:**
   - `Linux`